Karol-Cristian/Thermostat/README.md

-# Thermostat
+# Thermostat and main controller
-Thermostat is is a temperature sensor with an OLED and two buttons to set the desired temperature The "cutie de comanda" is the main box that receives status of thermostats and directly controls zone relays
+Thermostat is is a temperature sensor with an OLED and two buttons to set the desired temperature The "cutie de comanda" file is the main controller that receives status of thermostats and directly controls zone relays